zupzup/static-aws-deploy/README.md

 If you don't provide any invalidation URLs, the invalidation won't be triggered.

 The AWS credentials can also be provided via environment variables named `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

-## Future

-Right now, the tool just uploads all files, without checking whether anything changed at all.
-In the future I plan to remedy this by including a `delta` deployment, which only uploads new things.

 ## Warning